-The Data Inspector Library can visualize traffic flow data (current traffic speed of certain road sections and road closures) by mapping it onto the OMV Plus base map road geometry using the
+The Data Inspector Library can visualize traffic flow data (current traffic speed of certain road sections and road closures) by mapping it onto the OMV Plus base map road geometry using the dedicated rendering plugin.

 For more information on traffic data visualization, see the corresponding How To chapter.

 The Data Inspector Library allows you to visualize data in formats that are not supported by the standard rendering engine.
 There are a few preconditions that must be met:

 This way, the Data Inspector Library can decode your partitions and render them with the rendering plugin.
 The rendering plugin returns the GeoJSON representation of the partition that is then rendered by the

 Please note that for your datasets to be visualized correctly, it is your responsibility to develop and thoroughly test your rendering plugins.